andrebergvind/big-tech-financial-analysis/sql/sql-cleaning-process.md

-Thereafter I confirmed that all companies had data ranging over the same time period:
+Thereafter I wanted to confirm that all companies had data ranging over the same time period:
 The outcome resulted in 14 distinct years ranging from 2009 to 2022.
 5 companies multiplied by 14 rows = 70.

-An additional check was performed to confirm that there were no duplicated years for any of the companies.
+An additional check was performed to ensure that there were no duplicated years for any of the companies.
 The query returned no result.